Skip to content

 White Sulphur Springs emanates a lively, relaxed atmosphere.
 It's a place where conversations flow naturally, and initial meetings effortlessly meld into warm connections.
 Unlike many modern downtowns, it serves as a daily hub for both residents and visitors.
 Its friendly charm draws workers for a mid-day break, community events bring people together, and the neighborhood coffee shop—Tootsie's--is a go-to stop that gets many days off on the right foot.

 A WALK ON MAIN STREET.
 A stroll along Main Street promises a sampling of restaurants and shops that serve the community.
-New to the scene, The Lunchbox is a satisfying midday “refueling” with fresh to-go salads, sandwiches and made-from-scratch soups and bakery specials.
-50 East Casual Dining & Spirits has been a gathering spot for more than a decade.
-On warm summer evenings, find your way to the outdoor patio.
+New to the scene, The Lunch Box is a satisfying midday “refueling” with fresh to-go salads, sandwiches and made-from-scratch soups and bakery specials.
+Gustard's Bistro is a favorite gathering spot along Main Street.
+On summer evenings, find your way to the outdoor patio.
 A well-stocked bar and ample menu are a delectable concoction for a fun and flavorful night on the town.

 couple at barnwood living 1200x680.